CtrlK

 Specificity

-Lists multiple specific concrete actions: 'saves and restores session state' with details on what is saved — 'task progress, file changes, and delegation history'.
+Lists multiple specific concrete actions: 'saves, restores session state' and specifies what that includes: 'task progress, file changes, delegation history'.
 These are concrete, specific capabilities.

 3 / 3